Choose Texas Power logo

 Understanding variable-rate plans

 Variable-rate plans are a more flexible energy option, because there is no contract and you have the freedom to switch plans at any time.
 The electricity rate with this type of plan is tied to the energy market, so it can fluctuate monthly with the wholesale cost of energy.
-Variable-rate plans contain more risk because your rate can change month-to-month.
+Variable-rate plans involve greater risk because your rate can change month to month.

 Pros and cons of variable-rate plans